AndersDeath/diary2/000-current.md

 # 06 October - Friday - Yerevan - 372 day of immigration

 I still feel bad.
 This cold is annoying me, but Friday makes me happy.
 Today I finished a lot of tasks.
 Despite of my condition I was productive.
-I am happy about that because
+I am happy about that because yesterday I though that I would die.